marwy1000/mocka/README.md

 ## Config File Example

 Just run the script or exe once, pointing to a schema to generate the config file.
+It will be named app.config by default.

 ### Config File Options: